kostyatarasenko/virtual-list-test-task/README.md

 ## Known bugs:
 - Holding element and scrolling up or down more than 30 elements causing dissapearing
-- Switching between tabs causing setting indexes of elements to 0

 # Getting Started with Create React App